wliu14/soma-task-tracker/README.md

 - If `B` depends on `A`, we must process `A` before `B`.
 - If `C` depends on `B`, we process `A -> B -> C`.

-Kahn’s topological sort gives us this valid order automatically.
+Kahn’s topological sort (a dependency-safe ordering) gives us this valid order automatically.

 Why this matters:
 - We never compute a task before its dependencies are known.
 - This makes earliest-start calculations correct and stable.

 **3) Earliest start date**
-All schedule values are day offsets from `baseDate` (today at local midnight).
+All schedule values are day numbers counted from `baseDate` (today at local midnight).

 Definitions:
 - **ES (Earliest Start):** the first day a task is allowed to start.